Computer-Programming-B/KochSnowflake/README.md

       # call koch to make one side with the given sideLength and order
       # turn tommy to the right by 120 degrees
 ```
-5. Add code to call the `snowflake` function
+5. Add code to call the `snowflake` function.
+You should now see a fully formed snowflake!
 6.
 Extension:
 ---------
 If you have extra time, experimented with color and fill.
 You can make multiple snowflakes of random colors, orders and side lengths.
-You can also make snowflakes with more than 3 sides by reducing the angle that tommy turns in the `snowflake` function.
+You can also make snowflakes with more than 3 sides by reducing the angle that tommy turns in the `snowflake` function and increasing the number of times the loop runs.

 You can generate your own version of the Koch Snow Flake by changing the turning angles in the `koch` function.
 See the examples below and check out http://en.wikipedia.org/wiki/Koch_snowflake for examples and implement your favorite.
 ![](KochCurve.PNG)